The Pros and Cons of Wearing Open-Toed Shoes

-It should come to no surprise that open-toed shoes are less sturdy and dependable than closed-toed shoes.
+It should come as no surprise that open-toed shoes are less sturdy and dependable than closed-toed shoes.
 Before scouring your closet for footwear, ask yourself how much ground you plan on trekking and what kinds of movements your day's adventure may require.
-For instance, a scenic and rocky hike or spirited tennis match most definitely calls for a durable pair of sneakers.
-Overall, it is important to recognize that most open-toed shoes can incite pain in the arches and tendons, as well as make the feet more susceptible to injury.
-This summer, be sure to use caution when selecting footwear and, when in doubt, opt for the pair that provides enough cushion
+For instance, a scenic and rocky hike or spirited tennis match calls for a durable pair of sneakers.
+Additionally, closed-toed shoes are a required safety precaution for many professions like factory and construction laborers and lab and hospital workers.

 Overall, it is essential to recognize that most open-toed shoes can incite pain in the arches and tendons and make the feet more susceptible to injury.
 This spring and summer, be sure to use caution when selecting footwear, and when in doubt, reach for the pair that provides enough cushion and protection.